Researcher and writer focused on issues of social, environmental, and economic justice.

 Book Chapters:

 Thornley, Isaac.
 “Battery: Can Batteries Foster a Radically Just Energy Transition?”
 In Power Shift: Keywords for a New Politics of Energy, edited by Imre Szeman and Jennifer Wenzel.
-Morgantown: West Virginia University Press, 2025 (in press): 53–56.
+Morgantown: West Virginia University Press, 2025: 53–56.

 Reports: